thiagoausechi/mineindustry/README.md

 Disclaimer:
 ---
-Please note that Mine Factory Mod is a fan-made project and is not affiliated with or endorsed by Mojang Studios or Microsoft Corporation.
+Please note that Mine Industry Mod is a fan-made project and is not affiliated with or endorsed by Mojang Studios or Microsoft Corporation.

 Acknowledgments: